Graduate FAQs

 What if I already have a Master's degree?

 This is handled on a case-by-case basis.
 Ph.D. students must complete 4 semesters of residency and coursework at Rice University.
-At the department’s discretion, some credits may transfer from other graduate programs, but typically no more than 9 credits from another institution will transfer.
+At the department’s discretion, some Rice course requirements may be waived based on prior coursework at previous institutions, but typically no more than 9 credits from another institution will be considered.

 How long does it usually take to complete your program?